-- the industry and market data in this Offering Circular have been extracted without material amendment from the management records of the Group; - the non-financial operating data included in this Offering Circular have been extracted without material amendment from the Group's 2020, 2019 and 2018 Annual Reports; and - the historical financial information included in this Offering Circular in respect of the Group as at and for the six months ended 30 June 2021 and 2020 has been extracted without material adjustment from the 2021 Interim Financial Statements.
-The historical financial information included in this Offering Circular in respect of the Group as at and for the year ended 31 December 2020, as at and for the year ended 31 December 2019 and as at 31 December 2018 has been extracted without material adjustment from the 2020 Financial Statements.
+- the industry and market data in this Offering Circular have been extracted without material amendment from the management records of the Group; - the non-financial operating data included in this Offering Circular have been extracted without material amendment from the Group's 2020, 2019 and 2018 Annual Reports; and - the historical financial information included in this Offering Circular in respect of the Group as at and for the year ended 31 December 2020, as at and for the year ended 31 December 2019 and as at 31 December 2018 has been extracted without material adjustment from the 2020 Financial Statements.
 The other historical financial information included in this Offering Circular in respect of the Group for the year ended 31 December 2018 has been extracted without material adjustment from the 2019 Financial Statements (which includes the 2018 restated statement of income).